 Humanist funerals offer a personal and fitting way to say goodbye to those who have lived without religion.
-They honour the person who has died, focusing on the life they led, the relationships they forged, and the legacy they left.
+They honour the person who has died with a non-religious ceremony, focusing on the life they led, the relationships they forged, and the legacy they left.

 ‘Whilst still sad, people thought it was a beautiful and uplifting funeral and many commented that it was the most personal funeral they’d ever been to.’